 Can a developer live without a good search engine in his editor or IDE?
-What developer never used the famous search and replace in multiple files?
+What developer never used the famous find and replace in multiple files?

 You can be happy though, dear Vim user: your editor totally shine by its search features!
 With a minimum of configuration you can be able to search whatever you want, wherever you want at light speed.

-You need to find occurrences in thousand of files, replace the results, filter with a maximum of granularity?
-This article will teach you the "how" if you are ready to learn it.
+You need to use Vim to find and replace occurrences in thousand of files and filter with a maximum of granularity?
+This article will teach you the “how” if you are ready to learn it.

 A little precision: I will often refer to Vim current working directory in this article.
 To know what directory it is for you, execute in Vim the ex command

 Learning vanilla Vim capabilities without trying plugins at first allow you to be efficient regardless of Vim’s configuration.

 Being efficient in Vim without your precious vimrc is priceless.
 Specially when you are lost on a remote server trying to fix-quickly-this-wrong-configuration-which-crash-the-whole-thing.